bweigel/aws-lambda-tesseract-layer/README.md

 ## Layer contents

 The layer contents get deployed to `/opt`, when used by a function.
 See [here](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) for details.
-See [ready-to-use](./ready-to-use/) for layer contents for Amazon Linux 1 and Amazon Linux 2 (TODO).
+See [ready-to-use](./ready-to-use/) for layer contents for Amazon Linux 2.

 # Known Issues
 ## Avoiding Pillow library issues